bearwastaken/duinocoin-gamble/README.md

 # duinocoin-gamble
-the simple gambling app for duinocoin please dont steal from the pool :D
+the simple gambling app for duinocoin, please dont steal from the pool :D